featurist/pogoscript/guide.md

 This function would come with some useful defaults for bitrate, say 128kbps.
 But no doubt at some point we'd like to be able to override that, so we could call it like this:

-    convert (audio file) into mp3; bitrate '320kbps'
+    convert (audio file) into mp3 (bitrate: 320 kbps)

 This passes an additional named argument to the function.
 This is indeed a JavaScript hash object, which we'll see covered shortly.
 To accept this argument, for example, if we were defining this function ourselves, we'd write something like this:

-    convert (audio file) into mp3; bitrate '128kbps' =
+    convert (audio file) into mp3 (bitrate: 128 kbps) =
         // code to convert an audio file into mp3 with bitrate

-When the function is defined, the default value can be specified, as `128kbps` is above.
-Of course, this isn't always necessary, and you could have no default too:
+When the function is defined, the default value can be specified, as the value of the function call `128 kbps` is above.

-    convert (audio file) into mp3; bitrate =
-        // ...

-In which case, the value of bitrate not specified at all would be `undefined`.

-MP3 also defines Variable Bitrate and Constant Bitrate, so we could add that to our function.
-When calling the function, if you just specify the key, then it will have a value of `true`.

-    convert (audio file) into mp3; vbr

-It's the same as this:

-    convert (audio file) into mp3; vbr (true)

 ## Splat Arguments